RosieJ3/is477_silksong/README.md

 ```
 Save the result as “gaia_single_match.csv”.

-Run `[MAKE CLEAN INTEGRATION SCRIPT].py` to find the closest matches for each class of star system (single or multiple).
+Run `integration.py` to find the closest matches for each class of star system (single or multiple).

 Analysis / visualizations are available in `project_code.ipynb`.